Critical Constant and Liquefaction of Gases

 - At temperatures, TC the horizontal portion is reduced to a mere point.
 At temperatures higher then TC there is no indication of qualification at all.

 For every gas can have a limit of temperature above which they can not be liquefied, no matter what the pressure is.

 Continuity of State in Chemistry

 It appears from the Amagat curve at T there is a discontinuity or break during the transformation of gas to liquid.

 When A is heated with a specific heat to B at constant volume along with AB.
 Then the gas gradually cool or temp decreases at constant P along with BC, the volume and reduced considerably.
 Again cool or decreasing temp at constant volume until point D is reached.
-Nowhere in the process liquid would appear.
+Nowhere in the process liquefaction would appear.

 At D, the system is a highly compressed gas.
-But from the curve, this point is the representation of the liquid state.
+But from this temperature curve, this critical point is the representation of the liquefaction state of gases.
 Hence there is hardly a distinction between the liquid state and the gaseous state.

 There is no line of separation between the two phases.
 This is known as the principle of continuity of the state.